PavanRangani/docs/docs/prd/philanthropy/overview.md

 #### No of Shares

 - No of shares & No of Units field should be allowed to enter 3 decimals. for e.g `11.456`.
-- In the view page, it doesn’t show 3 decimals.
-It will show only two decimals using round-off. for e.g. `11.46`.
+  - This update is applicable in Add/Edit Grant, Edit/Make payment dialog and View dialog.
-  - But when calculating the `Amount`, use the entered price with 3 decimals, not the rounded 2 decimal price.
+  - When calculating the `Amount`, use the entered price with 3 decimals, not the rounded 2 decimal price.

 ## Notes